The Crossing Tverberg Theorem: Introduction and Results

-If we only want triangles that have a common point, this gap can be closed using a simple strenghtening of Tverberg's theorem for point sets of size at most $(d+1)r$ that we present next.
+If we only want triangles that have a common point, this gap can be closed using a simple strengthening of the Tverberg theorem for point sets of size at most $(d+1)r$ that we present next.
 However, these triangles might not be pairwise crossing, since triangles can be nested; see Figure~\ref{fig:tverberg_partition} (right).

 \begin{theorem} Let $X$ be a set of at least $(d+1)(r-1)+1$ and at most $(d+1)r$ points in $d$-space.
 Then $X$ can be partitioned into $r$ disjoint sets $X_1,\ldots, X_r$ of size at most $d+1$, whose convex hulls all have a point in common. \end{theorem}